-- (1) The rules of an Authorised Private E-currency Trading Facility must provide that the Authorised Private E-currency Trading Facility have the power to suspend or remove from trading on its facilities any Private E-currencies with immediate effect or from such date and time as may be specified where it is satisfied that there are circumstances that warrant such action or it is in the interests of the AIFC. - (2) The AFSA may direct an Authorised Person Operating a Private E-currency Trading Facility to suspend or remove Private E-currencies from trading with immediate effect or from such date and time as may be specified if it is satisfied there are circumstances that warrant such action or it is in the interests of the AIFC. - (3) The AFSA may withdraw a direction made under (2) at any time. - (4) Private E-currencies that are suspended from trading of Private E-currencies remain admitted to trading for the purposes of this Chapter. - (5) The AFSA may prescribe any additional requirements or procedures relating to the removal or suspension of Private E-currencies from or restoration of Private E-currencies to trading.
+- (1) The rules of an Authorised Digital Asset Trading Facility must provide that the Authorised Digital Asset Trading Facility have the power to suspend or remove from trading on its facilities any Digital Assets with immediate effect or from such date and time as may be specified where it is satisfied that there are circumstances that warrant such action or it is in the interests of the AIFC. - (2) The AFSA may direct an Authorised Person Operating a Digital Asset Trading Facility to suspend or remove Digital Assets from trading with immediate effect or from such date and time as may be specified if it is satisfied there are circumstances that warrant such action or it is in the interests of the AIFC. - (3) The AFSA may withdraw a direction made under (2) at any time. - (4) Digital Assets that are suspended from trading of Digital Assets remain admitted to trading for the purposes of this Chapter. - (5) The AFSA may prescribe any additional requirements or procedures relating to the removal or suspension of Digital Assets from or restoration of Digital Assets to trading.

 6.4.2.
-Limitation on power to suspend or remove Private E-currencies from trading
+Limitation on power to suspend or remove Digital Assets from trading

-The rules of an Authorised Private E-currency Trading Facility must contain provisions for orderly suspension and removal from trading on its facilities any Private E-currency which no longer complies with its rules taking into account the interests of investors and the orderly functioning of the financial markets of the AIFC.
+The rules of an Authorised Digital Asset Trading Facility must contain provisions for orderly suspension and removal from trading on its facilities any Digital Asset which no longer complies with its rules taking into account the interests of investors and the orderly functioning of the financial markets of the AIFC.